 Fewer indoor pollutants & greater indoor air quality

 Lower indoor moisture levels & accumulation

-What size whole house fan do I need?
+What size whole house fan do I need for my California home?

 Size is very important to a whole house fan system.
 If a whole house fan system is not sized properly, meaning enough airflow, the system will not work effectively.